Morocco in Pictures: 15 Beautiful Places to Photograph

 3. Chefchaouen Blue Village

-Shades of blue make the small city of Chefchaouen a stunning city even from afar.
 Thousands of tourists arrive every year to walk the archways and cobblestone streets of the blue city – though the town is also famous for its native wool handicrafts, the local mountainous surroundings, and the local goat cheese.
 Kef Toghobeit, one of the deepest caves in Africa, is just minutes away.

 4. Merzouga Desert

 The small village of Merzouga sits on the edge of Erg Chebbi, a massive fire-orange sand dune.
-It's a popular tourist destination for desert camping, camel rides, and bonfires into the deep darkness.
-During the hottest months of the year, locals visit Merzouga for an unusual natural treatment for rheumatism – burying themselves up to the neck into the steaming hot sands.
+It's a popular tourist destination for desert camping, camel rides, and bonfires in the deep darkness.
+During the hottest months of the year, locals visit Merzouga for an unusual natural treatment for rheumatism - burying themselves up to the neck into the steaming hot sands.

 5. Casablanca